cawasser/rccst/docs/rethinking-ui.md

 - We'd like for the different _components_ to be able to exchange information with each other
   - what the user has selected
   - perhaps, just within the bounds of a single _container_
+  - perhaps across containers, up to and including across widgets
-- We want an "information model" (literal data structure) to define components, containers and such, up to and including the overall UI
+- We want an "information model" (literal data structure) to define components, containers, and such, up to and including the overall UI
-  - we've done a bunch of work on this already, documented [here](https://github.com/cawasser/rocky-road/blob/master/docs/datt/user-interface.md)
+  - we've done a bunch of thinking on this already, documented [here](https://github.com/cawasser/rocky-road/blob/master/docs/datt/user-interface.md)
   - see also [All the World's a DAG](/docs/world-dag.md)
+  -